 The best copywriters sell a better version of life.

 How can you write about a better version of life, if you haven’t envisioned the details of the unimproved one?

 Your ICA is the character you take on your customer’s journey.
 You’ll learn more about them as you teach them more about you — and the valuable solutions you offer for problems they have.
 Put your ICA on a quest toward self improvement.
 As guide and narrator, your job is to provide knowledge and tools to help them grow along the way.

 Stories of those who’ve gone before

 Your website’s words hold up a mirror showing visitors a reflection of truth.
-Your value offering shows them what that mirror would look like with a few tweaks here and there.
-How can you demonstrate the tweaks if you haven’t outlined the reflection?
+Your value proposition shows them what that mirror would look like with a few tweaks here and there.
+How can you demonstrate the tweaks if you haven’t outlined the initial reflection?

 You’re basically the god of your website’s world, looking down from Mount Whatever and steering the course of all who enter your realm…